-Sarah Hall, Leader of the Pack recipient in 2021, stands with her family on the football field at Carter-Finley Stadium at halftime to receive the award and be recognized.
+Minh-Thu Dinh, Leader of the Pack recipient in 2022, celebrates with her parents on the football field at Carter-Finley Stadium at halftime to receive the award and be recognized.

 What is Leader of the Pack?